StefanoBlando/Machine-Learning/README.md

 # Big Data Analysis

-This repository contains multiple data analysis projects focused on applying big data techniques to economic and financial data.
+This repository contains multiple data analysis projects focused on applying big data techniques to economic, financial, and political data.
 Each project demonstrates different methodologies and approaches for extracting insights from large datasets.

 ## Projects